Bible Questions and Answers: The Rapture

 A: Those Christians who are alive when the rapture occurs will all be raptured.
 Any adult who does not believe the gospel of grace will not be raptured.
 But the question of whether children who are too young to believe the gospel will be raptured or not is a difficult one, which I cannot answer completely.
 However, there are some scriptures that provide some insight.
 On the surface, there seem to be 3 possibilities for any one particular child: (1) The child will be raptured and go to heaven, (2) The child will remain on earth and be saved during the tribulation.
 (3) The child will remain on earth and not be saved during the tribulation.

 We know that King David (himself a prophet), after the death of his infant child, said "I shall go to him, but he shall not return to me" (2 Samuel 12:23).
+David was not acknowledging some sort of age of accountability doctrine.
+Rather, since he was a prophet (writer of many prophetic Psalms) he was able, by God, to tell the future of himself going to where his son that had died would be.
 We know that King David went to paradise (the place of comfort where the old testament saints went prior to the resurrection of Jesus Christ), and later, to heaven.
 From this we know that at least some babies and young children who die, will go to heaven.
 This does not necessarily mean that all babies go to heaven.
 Nor does it say that some babies will be raptured.
 But this passage does tell us that some babies that die will go to heaven.
-It therefore seems reasonable that some babies and very young children will be raptured.
+It therefore seems reasonable that some babies and very young children might be raptured.

 We must keep in that mind God is all-knowing, even about the future.
-A trillion years ago, God knew what clothes you would wear today and how many hairs would be on your head.
+Even before creating the earth, God knew what clothes you would wear today and how many hairs would be on your head.
 So God knows what an infant will turn out to be when he grows up.
 Would it have been just for God to have taken the life of Adolph Hitler when he was an infant and to have sent him to hell?
 Or would it only have been just for God to have waited until Hitler had killed millions of people first?
 Obviously, God, in His sovereignty, did the latter.
 However, I see no reason, as far as justice is concerned, why the all-knowing God could not have done the former, if He so chose.

 We do know of many instances in which children were put to death along with their parents by God, as in the great flood (Genesis 8:21), or by His orders, as in the conquest of the land of Canaan (Joshua 6:21).
 This was the punishment for evil people whom God knew would get more and more evil with each successive generation.
 Because of passages like these, I believe that some babies will not be raptured.